 Qualcomm commented following:

 - On slide 4, completion rate for 5GS Phase 1 shows 95%, but it was set to 100% at last CT Plenary (see WP in CP-182008).
-It is very surprising to see that we have rolled back down to 95%, how can CT6 go backwards
+It is very surprising to see that we have rolled back down to 95%, how can CT6 go backwards?

 - On slide 5, it seems like the only reason the work is not complete is the non-agreement of 1 CR on SUPI in NAI format.
-First of all I find it very hard to believe that the non-agreement of one single CR can make the completion rate go back down to 95%, and second of all this CR about storage of SUPI in NAI format on the USIM is not even needed in Rel-15, since it is related to private networks which have not been standardized by Rel-15 and are being studied by SA2 in Rel-16.
+First of all Qualcomm finds it very hard to believe that the non-agreement of one single CR can make the completion rate go back down to 95%, and second of all this CR about storage of SUPI in NAI format on the USIM is not even needed in Rel-15, since it is related to private networks which have not been standardized by Rel-15 and are being studied by SA2 in Rel-16.

-- Regarding slides 10/11/12, since the CT6 chairman has dedicated 3 entire slides of your report to Qualcomm’s objection to one CR (which sort of makes it look like that’s the only thing which happened during that CT6 meeting, and which I think offers a very biased view of the situation), I feel compelled to respond and explained why we objected to the CR: as I already mentioned, a SUPI in NAI format is a SUPI which contains a network specific identifier, which is meant to be used for access to private networks.
-But access to private network has not been specified in Rel-15, so there is no normative text in Rel-15 on who the UE is supposed to use a SUPI in NAI format to access a private network.
-So we don’t think it makes sense to enable configuring a parameter on the UE, without also explain how the UE is expected to use it.
-We want to see the complete picture, and it is premature for CT6 to agree anything on this before SA2 agrees normative requirements on access to private networks.
+- Regarding slides 10/11/12, since the CT6 chairman has dedicated 3 entire slides of his report to Qualcomm’s objection to one CR (which sort of makes it look like that’s the only thing which happened during that CT6 meeting, and which Qualcomm thinks offers a very biased view of the situation), Qualcomm feels compelled to respond and explain why we objected to the CR: as Qualcomm already mentioned, a SUPI in NAI format is a SUPI which contains a network specific identifier, which is meant to be used for access to private networks.
+But access to private networks has not been specified in Rel-15, so there is no normative text in Rel-15 on how the UE is supposed to use a SUPI in NAI format to access a private network.
+So Qualcomm does not think it makes sense to enable configuring a parameter on the UE, without also explain how the UE is expected to use it.
+Qualcomm wants to see the complete picture, and it is premature for CT6 to agree anything on this before SA2 agrees normative requirements on access to private networks.

-- Additionally, we see some issues with the CR: it defines a way for the ME to retrieve the SUPI in NAI format from the USIM, but currently there is no file to store the identifier so it is not described where and how the identifier is stored.
+- Additionally, Qualcomm sees some issues with the CR: it defines a way for the ME to retrieve the SUPI in NAI format from the USIM, but currently there is no file to store the identifier so it is not described where and how the identifier is stored.
 Also, the UE behavior in case the USIM has both a SUPI in NAI format, and a SUPI consisting of an IMSI, is not described.
 How does the UE know which one to use for which network?
 This is prone to create issues.
 CT6 should wait until the corresponding procedures on the UE side are defined.

-- On slide 11 you said “it was the understanding of all CT6 attendees, except Qualcomm, that SA3 defined clear requirements in TS 33.501 for Rel-15 to support SUPI and SUCI in NAI format to be stored / generated in the USIM“, which again singles out Qualcomm in a way that I don’t think is fair, and I want to highlight that at that time in the CT6 meeting room there were only card vendors and Qualcomm.
+- On slide 11 the CT6 chairman stated “it was the understanding of all CT6 attendees, except Qualcomm, that SA3 defined clear requirements in TS 33.501 for Rel-15 to support SUPI and SUCI in NAI format to be stored / generated in the USIM“, which again singles out Qualcomm in a way that Qualcomm does not think is fair, and we want to highlight that at that time in the CT6 meeting room there were only card vendors and Qualcomm.
 So Qualcomm was the only chipset vendor present, and there were no infra vendors or operators.
-I am hoping that in this room since we have a more diverse audience, we can get a more balanced view of this issue.
+We are hoping that in this room since we have a more diverse audience, we can get a more balanced view of this issue.